Bill in Arkansas gives child sexual abuse victims more time to file civil lawsuits - NewsBreak

 Bill in Arkansas gives child sexual abuse victims more time to file civil lawsuits

-LITTLE ROCK, Ark. — Arkansas legislators are reminding you of a new law passed last session, in light of a child sexual abuse case you saw on KARK just last week.
+LITTLE ROCK, Ark. — Arkansas legislators are reminding you of a new law passed last session, in light of a child sexual abuse case you saw on FOX16 just last week.

 Senate Bill 676 was signed into law last session in 2021 and changes the statute of limitations to give child sexual abuse victims more time to file civil lawsuits.